SQream/sqream_docs/operational_guides/ldap.rst

 Configuring system roles
 ------------------------
-It is recommend to set up the roles of externally authenticated users in advance.
+When using external authentication such as LDAP, it is recommend that roles be configured in advance.

-To set up roles, follow these steps:
+To configure roles, follow these steps:

 1. Create a new role.